Chrisaor/chrisaor.github.com/about.md

 It's Julian Park.
-I'm interested in Web programming field.
-I'm here for writing how my study goes on and some stuffs about my life.
+I’m interested in the Web programming field.
+I’m here for writing about how my study goes on and some stuff about my life.

-I really love to challenge.
+I really love to challenge myself.
 The biggest challenge is being persistent into one behavior.